snotskie/ttrpg/site/src/characters.md

     Finally, if you create a new Stat, the Lifestyle options as written will not benefit your new Stat.
 So, when your players upgrade their Lifestyle and receive a benefit to one of the first six Basic Stats, they may have that Lifestyle benefit your new Stat instead.

-## Lifestyle
+## Lifestyle and Value System

-Each character in this game starts with one of three Lifestyles, described below.
+Each character in this game starts with one of three Lifestyles and one of three Value Systems, described below.
 Lifestyle upgrade options are described in the [Session Shop](#Session-Shop).
-A character's Lifestyle represents their general background and goals, and can change over the course of the story.
+A character's Lifestyle and Value System represents their general background, goals, and beliefs about the world, and these can change over the course of the story.

 !!! tip "Character Creation: Step Two!"
-    Begin to describe the Lifestyle your character had growing up or their current outlook on life.
-As you do, pick one of the following Lifestyles to start the game with.
+    Begin to describe the life your character had growing up and their current outlook on the world.
+As you do, pick one of the following Lifestyles and one of the following Value Systems to start the game with.
 These can be changed later in the [Session Shop](#Session-Shop).

+Lifestyle options:

-**🍀 Carefree:** Your character lives a relatively carefree life, perhaps because of your naivete, wealthy upbringing, optimistic demeanor, or (in a darker setting) a nihilistic worldview.
-Two of your Stats begin the game one die size larger, according to the table below.
-Work with your DM to know which column to use.
+- **🍀 Carefree:** Your character lives a relatively carefree life, perhaps because of your naivete, wealthy upbringing, optimistic demeanor, or (in a darker setting) a nihilistic worldview.

-**🔥 Eager:** Your character is eager for more out of life, perhaps because of a rebellious phase, a yearning to accomplish your dreams, a person you want to impress, or a mission or faith you believe strongly in.
-Two of your Stats begin the game one die size larger, according to the table below.
-Work with your DM to know which column to use.
+- **🔥 Eager:** Your character is eager for more out of life, perhaps because of a rebellious phase, a yearning to accomplish your dreams, a person you want to impress, or a mission or faith you believe strongly in.

-**🧘‍♀️ Wisened:** Maybe life has not been easy on your character, but if so you’ve come out wiser and tougher.
+- **🧘‍♀️ Wisened:** Maybe life has not been easy on your character, but if so you’ve come out wiser and tougher.
 Perhaps you've been shaped by unfortunate events, you've dedicated yourself to your work, or (in some settings) you could take advantage of others easily because you understand how people work.

+Value System options:

+- **⚔️ Virtue and Vice:** Deep down, you may believe that there is good in the world and that, no matter how terrible the world gets, the people who are good will win in the end.
+You may also believe that people who live with virtue are able to live in harmony together, while excess vice manifests itself as a clear and knowable "darkness."
+- **🌒 Fate and Knowledge:** What drives your actions may be a firm belief that your personal traits dictate your destiny, not whether you are "good," and personal traits can never really be changed.
+You may also believe that your destiny can be altered to your looking by making the right deal, adhering to the right discipline, or acquiring the right knowledge--ends justify the means after all.
+- **⚙️ Cunning and Capability:** At the end of the day, you may believe that the only person you can really trust is yourself.
+You may also believe that the world is unfair, "good" and "fate" are just made up ideas, and you'd do whatever it takes to get by.

-Two of your Stats begin the game one die size larger, according to the table below.
-Work with your DM to know which column to use.
+Two of your Stats begin the game one die size larger, according to the table below and what choices you made above:

 ```@raw html
 <table>